 Anchoring is especially useful when listing prices.
 The “anchoring heuristic” is basically a mental rule of thumb that your brain uses to simplify complex problems to make decisions.

-You typically see anchoring used in these three ways:
+You typically see anchoring used in one of three ways:

 Priming is an implicit memory effect where exposure to one stimulus influences your response to a later stimulus.
 It’s where your memory associates one thing with another.

-An example: music and wine study by North.
-There was a study conducted in 1999 at a grocery store where both French and German background music was played on different days.
-The days that French music was playing, more French wine was sold and vice versa.
+A study tracking music and wine purchases at a grocery store illustrates this beautiffuly.
+Researchers played both French and German background music for shoppers on different days.
+The days that French music was playing, more French wine was sold, and vice versa.

-The purpose of understanding the psychology of landing pages is to understand what goes through your visitor’s head so you can help guide the decision-making process.
-Grasping elements of our natural inclination to control, should help you better persuade on your landing pages.
+Grasping elements of our natural inclination to control should help you better persuade on your landing pages.

 Since most your visitors will not be ready to convert upon arrival at your site, it’s important to give them non-threatening options so they don’t feel pushed to take action.

-Try Before You Buy is a way to offer visitors a way to let your visitors be and have your offer speak for itself.
+Try Before You Buy is a way to reach your visitors by allowing your offer to speak for itself.

 Warby Parker does a great job of relieving anxiety by offering a Try Before You Buy option with their Home Try-On option.